xwenn/Project8_TrainlyIO/README.md

 1. Download ```trainly.zip``` file, decompress it, and save it into a certain folder (eg. Downloads)

-2. Open the terminal, and navigate to the directory where you saved the file by typeing ``cd Downloads ``
+2. Open the terminal, and navigate to the directory where you saved the file by typing ``cd Downloads ``

 3. Type ``cd trainly ``